win2021/nrf7002_stm32_qspi/README.md

 3. Run **west update** to pull STM32 HAL.

 4. Build shell example.
 If you are using nRF connect VS code extension, it should detect the build configuration from **build** folder automatically.
-Otherwise, manually select **dts32.overlay** and **prj.conf**.
+If the default configuration cannot build, create a new build configuration and select **dts32.overlay** and **prj.conf** manually.

 5. In console, use shell command to launch zperf test.